-Dr. Alan McMahan has served in churches in North America and on the Pacific Rim as well as taught in the areas of missiology, church growth, leadership, organizational development, and evangelism.
-He has been active in training undergraduate and graduate students including mid-career professionals, Bible school teachers, pastors, and denominational leaders through the U.S., Canada, Eastern Europe, and Southeast Asia in the effective means to develop leaders and grow churches.
+Alan McMahan has served in churches in North America and on the Pacific Rim as well as taught in the areas of missiology, church growth, leadership, organizational development and evangelism.
+He has been active in training undergraduate and graduate students including mid-career professionals, Bible school teachers, pastors and denominational leaders through the U.S., Canada, Eastern Europe and Southeast Asia in the effective means to develop leaders and grow churches.
 He maintains an active consulting service in churches and is the former President of the American Society of Church Growth.
 He has earned degrees from Fuller Seminary, Asbury Seminary, the Alliance Theological Seminary and Nyack College.
 His Ph.D. dissertation was entitled, "Training Turnaround Leaders, Systemic Approaches to Reinstate Growth in Plateaued Churches."
 He has served as a Vice President for the Alliance Theological Seminary, and as the Academic Dean at The King’s College in mid-town Manhattan.
-Dr. McMahan now works at Biola University as an Associate Professor in the School of Intercultural Studies and serves as the Department Chair for the Undergraduate Intercultural Studies Program.
+McMahan now works at Biola University as an Associate Professor in the School of Intercultural Studies and serves as the Department Chair for the Undergraduate Intercultural Studies Program.
 He is married to Terri, and has two sons.

-Dr. Naidu's interests are in the areas of historical and systematic theology, particularly in exploring the historical-theological foundations of the Christian faith.
+Ashish Naidu's interests are in the areas of historical and systematic theology, particularly in exploring the historical-theological foundations of the Christian faith.
 Besides contributing to various publications and regularly presenting at academic societies, he relishes teaching theology enriched by insights from the great tradition of historic Christianity.
-Dr. Naidu desires to serve the church by assisting it to advance from the knowledge of sacred Scripture to the knowledge of sacred doctrine for the practical Christian life that is deeply committed to glorifying God.
+Naidu desires to serve the church by assisting it to advance from the knowledge of sacred Scripture to the knowledge of sacred doctrine for the practical Christian life that is deeply committed to glorifying God.
 He is married to Sabita and they have two delightful children named Sharon and Nathan.
-Dr. Naidu is an ordained minister and has served in various capacities in the church, including preaching, teaching, pastoral care, and evangelism-discipleship ministries in Asia, North America, and Europe.
+Naidu is an ordained minister and has served in various capacities in the church, including preaching, teaching, pastoral care and evangelism-discipleship ministries in Asia, North America and Europe.

-Dr. Kyle Strobel teaches spiritual theology for Talbot’s Institute for Spiritual Formation and Spiritual Formation Focus programs.
-His areas of interest include systematic theology, Jonathan Edwards, spiritual formation, and prayer.
-He writes both popular and academic books and articles, having published in the Harvard Theological Review, Journal of Spiritual Formation & Soul Care, and Relevant Magazine.
+Kyle Strobel (Ph.D.
+University of Aberdeen) is a systematic theologian who teaches spiritual theology for Talbot’s Institute for Spiritual Formation and Spiritual Formation Focus programs.
+His areas of interest include systematic theology, Jonathan Edwards, spiritual formation and prayer.
+He writes both popular and academic books and articles, and is on the preaching team at Redeemer Church, La Mirada.

-Dr. Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
-He strives to make the necessary connections between the study of theology, obedience to Jesus, and fulfilling the Great Commission.
-He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences, and retreats, in addition to co-pastoring a local church.
-Dr. Thoennes has received the University award for faculty excellence and professor of the year.
-His research interests include godly jealousy, the atonement, the exclusivity of Christ, and theology of culture.
+Erik Thoennes is committed to teaching biblical and systematic theology so that he and his students love God and people more fully.
+He strives to make the necessary connections between the study of theology, obedience to Jesus and fulfilling the Great Commission.
+He has taught theology and evangelism at the college and seminary levels for several years and is a frequent guest speaker at churches, conferences and retreats, in addition to co-pastoring a local church.
+Thoennes has received the University award for faculty excellence and professor of the year.
+His research interests include godly jealousy, the atonement, the exclusivity of Christ and theology of culture.